awslabs/amazon-neptune-tools/csv-gremlin/README.md

 header modifier are supported and will generate `property` steps that use the `set` cardinality keyword.
 So you can specifiy a header such as `score:Int[]` and in the respective row/column position specify a list of values delimited by semicolons such as `1;2;3;4;5`.

+The Neptune bulk loader allows the same ID to appear on multiple rows of a vertex CSV file.
+In such cases the first time the ID appears the vertex will be created and for subsequent rows the properties will be updated appropriately rather than a new vertex created.
+This technique is sometimes used to build up a property containing a set of values or to add new properties to a vertex using multiple CSV rows.
+Currently the tool does not try to recognize this repeating ID pattern.
+If an ID appears multiple times, Gremlin steps to add that vertex will be generated each time.
+An error will be thrown if that Gremlin is executed as an ID cannot be reused in that way from a Gremlin traversal.

 ### Running the tool

 The code is written in Python and has been tested using version 3.7.6.
 This tool does not support Python 2.
 Generating Gremlin steps from a CSV file is as simple as: